plaui228/anti-tik-tok-bot-discord/README.md

 this bot not only deletes the links but also adds them into the txt file that is provided with the script. if any questions or problems arise send them into issues tab in the repository i will try to check them every week or so.

-the tutorial will be added soon, when i combine all the steps into one file.
+tutorial is in the tutorial file lower

 made by plaui